-If you’re injured while on a trip to Spain or come down with some type of illness, as long as you are a resident or citizen of an EU country there should be little worry about Spain’s health care system.
+If you are injured while on a trip to Spain or come down with some type of illness, as long as you are a resident or citizen of an EU country and have a European Health Insurance Card (EHIC) there should be little worry about Spain’s health care system.

 Treatment is excellent in most areas, but particularly in cities or in areas with a large tourist population.
-In smaller towns, care may not be as good, so consider this if you’re planning on moving to Spain.
+In smaller towns, care may not be quite as good, or you may have to travel further to get it, so consider this if you are planning on moving to Spain.

 Don’t forget too, Spaniards are now the world’s second-longest living people, which is put down to the extremely healthy Mediterranean diet most of them consume.

 So, chances are if you spend a long time in Spain, move or retire there, and follow a typical Spanish diet, your health will probably improve too.

 ** The above information only applies to temporary visitors to Spain.
 If you plan on residing there long-term, you will have a lot more paperwork and registration to do, in order to access Spanish health care.
 Once registered, however, your medical care will still be free or extremely cheap.